🔄

 Let’s tackle the biggest myth right away: engineered wood is not fake wood.
 The top layer is 100% solid hardwood, which is why it has the same natural grain, texture, and beauty as a solid plank.
 Another common misconception is that it’s a cheap or low-quality alternative.
 While there are certainly budget-friendly options on the market, high-quality engineered flooring is a premium product designed for durability and longevity.
 It’s not laminate, which has a photographic image of wood on its surface.
 With engineered flooring, you get the real deal, just constructed in a smarter, more stable way for today’s homes.

-Find Your Perfect Style
+How to Find Your Perfect Style

 One of the best things about engineered wood is the sheer variety available.
 You can find a floor that perfectly matches your home’s aesthetic, whether you’re aiming for a rustic farmhouse vibe or a sleek, modern feel.
 The style of an engineered wood plank is determined by a few key factors: the veneer thickness, the core, the wood species, and the finish and texture.
 Understanding these elements will help you sort through the options and choose a floor that not only looks great on day one but also holds up beautifully for years to come.

-Understanding Veneer Thickness
+Why Veneer Thickness Matters

 The veneer is the thin top layer of real hardwood that you see and walk on.
 Its thickness is a big deal because it determines the floor's lifespan and whether it can be refinished.
 A thicker veneer means more wood to work with.
 Depending on the thickness of this top layer, many engineered hardwood floors can be sanded and refinished at least once, which is perfect for erasing years of wear and tear.
 A thinner veneer might not survive a sanding.
 If you have kids, pets, or just want the option to refresh your floors down the road, look for a thicker veneer.

-Choosing the Right Core
+How to Choose the Right Core Layer

 Beneath the pretty wood veneer lies the core, and it’s the unsung hero of engineered flooring.
 This multi-layered base, often made of plywood, is what gives the plank its stability.
 The layers are stacked in opposite directions, which helps the plank resist expanding and contracting with changes in humidity.
 This structure is why engineered wood is more resistant to moisture than solid hardwood, making it a great choice for kitchens or basements.
 A strong, stable core is essential for a long-lasting floor, so don’t overlook its importance.

-Popular Wood Species
+Explore Popular Wood Species and Grains

 The species of wood used for the veneer dictates the floor’s overall look, including its grain pattern, natural color, and hardness.
 Engineered wood flooring is most commonly made from oak, which is loved for its classic grain and durability.
 But you’ll find plenty of other choices, too.
 Hickory offers a more rustic feel with dramatic grain patterns, while maple provides a clean, subtle look.
 Walnut brings a sense of luxury with its rich, dark tones.
 Each species has its own personality, so think about the mood you want to create when choosing your hardwood flooring.